KidapawanProgrammersClub/Important-Documents/Club Rules.md

  - "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler

  - Please watch the video presentation [Clean Code: A Reader-Centered Approach](https://vimeo.com/157710445).
+The slides for the presentation can be downloaded [here](http://www.matthewrenze.com/presentations/clean-code.pdf).